RobinHealthDe/Development/README.md

 This is the Robin Health Repository for **production purposes**.
 - All features should be developed in dedicated feature branches.
 - Upon completion, make sure all tests are still green and do a pull request.
-- The master is always automatically deployed to Heroku.
+- The master is always automatically deployed to Heroku under `https://robinhealthproduction.herokuapp.com/`

 ##Commit messages
 Commit messages should look as followed `@github_username STORYNUMBER Commit message`